Public Records Resources for Sawyer, Wisconsin

 How can I search for someone recently arrested in Sawyer County, Wisconsin?

 Mugshots or booking photos in Sawyer County, Wisconsin, can be obtained from the Sawyer County Sheriff's Office.
 They may provide access to these records through their office located at 15880 E 5th St, Hayward, WI 54843.
-Additionally, some booking photos might be available on the Sheriff's Office website or through public records requests under the Wisconsin Open Records Law.
+Some booking photos might be available on the Sheriff's Office website or through public records requests under the Wisconsin Open Records Law.

 To obtain a criminal background check in Sawyer County, Wisconsin, you should contact the Wisconsin Department of Justice Crime Information Bureau.
 Locally, you can also visit the Sawyer County Clerk of Court's office for assistance.
 The process typically involves submitting a request form and paying a fee, and it may be completed online through the Wisconsin Online Record Check System (WORCS).